Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 The real coinbase API can also be run in a "dry run" mode, which will calculate and record transactions into a special dry run history log as if actions were taken, even though no buy/sell orders are made against the API.

-1. Edit the `run.dry.multi.config.js` file to have your APIPASS, APIKEY, and APISEC (or add them as environmental variables)
+1. Edit the `./api.keys.js` file to have your APIPASS, APIKEY, and APISEC (or add them as environmental variables)
 2. start pm2
 ```
-pm2 start run.dry.multi.config.js
+pm2 start run.dry.all.minute.config.js
 ```
 3. observe the logs: `pm2 logs`
 4. Let it run for a few minutes
-5. kill it: `pm2 stop run.dry.multi.config.js`
+5. kill it: `pm2 stop run.dry.all.minute.config.js`
-6. look at the log files: `./data/history.BTC-USD.dryrun.tsv` and `./data/history.LTC-BTC.dryrun.tsv`
+6. look at the log files: `./data/history.BTC-USD.dryrun.tsv` and `./data/history.LTC-BTC.dryrun.tsv`, etc

 ## History / Logs
 This app is built to be entirely self-contained.
 There is no database or 3rd party (aside from Coinbase as the market source).
 Activity is logged to a tsv file in the local `./data` directory on disk.